 I’m often paralyzed when getting dressed in the morning.
 I’m not especially quick on my feet and I end up feeling like “I have nothing to wear” which is crazy because I have a closet full of clothes.
 And now I have a closet full of clothes that I love and that fit, so I should be able to wear an outfit looks and feels great.

 So, be proactive and get some combinations figured out now so you can get dressed and out the door quickly.
-Use your phone and take a pic of yourself in each outfit (or hang the items up on a hanger and snap a pic) so all you have to do is scroll through your phone’s pictures to get some inspiration.
+Use your phone and take a picture of yourself in each outfit (or hang the items up on a hanger and snap a pic) so all you have to do is scroll through your phone’s pictures to get some inspiration.

 4. Discover and document your sizes in the brands and styles that you love and keep that info handy.

 This has been huge for me.
 Since I have everything listed, I can jump on big online sales without having to drive to the store to try something on OR have to order multiple sizes to try on at home and return the extra stuff later.

 And you don’t have to go crazy.
 I now primarily shop at two stores (Nordstrom and Target), so I only need to keep a handful of sizes on my list.
 Here’s an example of what I have listed out:

 See how easy that is?
 Yes, you may have to go to the actual store to try stuff on, but once that torture is finished you can do the vast majority of your clothes shopping online.

 After completing this process, my closet is much smaller.
 It actually looks kind of bare.
 But the handful of items that remain fit really well, are perfect for my body shape, and coordinate with other items in my closet and I can make my dressing decisions in a few seconds.

 I learned almost everything I know about fashion and dressing for my body type from the Adore Your Wardrobe course.

 I one million percent promise you, it was worth every single penny.